 The overall rule with a proper navigation structure is simple: don’t require visitors to have to think about where they need to go and how to get there.
 Make it easy for them.

-We’ve already mentioned the importance of good content, but here is where we finally get to go into detail.
+We’ve already mentioned the importance of good content, but here is where we finally get to tackle the nitty-gritty.
 Content is one of the most important aspects of any website.
 With the rise of inbound marketing, content has become front and center in the minds of marketers and consumers.
 It is what people are looking for – and it helps with the search engines, too!
-It’s what drives visitors to your site, makes them stay, and turns prospects into leads.
+It’s what drives visitors to your site, makes them stay, and turns prospects into customers.
 Take a look at these next must-haves for creating killer website content:

 There are four basic questions you need to ask yourself about the content on your website:

 - Will people know what I do within seconds?